The following short stories are coming soon. Below are the categories you will be able to choose from.

 “In Chobe, we saw a lion pride take down a zebra.
 A cheetah in Savute.
 And a leopard in Moremi.
 We’ve come to the Delta for rhinos.”
 His clients all nodded with admiration in their eyes.

-At that moment, our Tswana wildlife guide, hips in sync like a predatory panther, joined us.
+At that moment, our Tswana wildlife guide, hips swaying in sync like a predatory panther, ambled over to us.

 “What are you doing?” the Tswana guide laughed, between gritted teeth, and tried to free himself.
 But the headlock got even tighter.
 Everyone looked on in alarm.